 |A penetrating injury to the bowel, with an eventual return to natural function and control||£10,040 – £19,520|

 Please note: the figures above relate to bowel injury only.
 Bowel injuries can have serious, long-term effects and the value of compensation claims reflect this.
 If you make a bowel injury compensation claim, you may be able to recover other losses related to your injury.

 In some cases, individuals who have suffered a perforated bowel may need to use a colostomy following corrective surgery.
 This can have a significant effect on their day-to-day life.
 When calculating the value of your claim, your solicitor will assess the impact your injury has had on all aspects of your life.
 For instance, if your injury has left you unable to work temporarily while you recover or has harmed your long-term employment prospects, you will be able to claim for loss of earnings.

 Claiming compensation for a bowel injury

 A medical professional carrying out a procedure that requires working on or close to the bowel should always present patients with the risks beforehand.
 In addition, post-operative care should include being mindful of potential bowel problems following surgery.

 All medical specialists owe their patient a duty of care.
 If it can be proven that this care was neglected then there could be an avenue to pursue medical negligence compensation.

-Equally, if you have sustained a bowel injury in a road traffic accident, where another party was at fault, you are again able to pursue personal injury compensation.
+Equally, if you have sustained a bowel injury in a road traffic accident, where another party was at fault, you are again able to pursue perforated bowel compensation.